XorTroll/super-scribblenauts-re/bh2p-docs/docs/fs.md

 ## Game files

-These are all the files present in the game's Nitro FS:
+These are all the files present in Super Scribblenauts's Nitro FS:

 - `dwc/utility.bin`: DWC utility data file, present in any DS games using Download Play